utebaliyevabotakoz/utebaliyevabotakoz/README.md

 ### Hi there 👋

+My name is Botakoz.
+I'm QA automation engineer.

+I have successfully comleted the course in QA Automation school [QA.GURU](https://qa.guru).
+Here you can see my certifications in Rushian and English languages.

+In addition I attach my graduation work for UI, REST, mobile projects.
+The technology stack is as follows:

 <!--
 **utebaliyevabotakoz/utebaliyevabotakoz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.